-On february 15th, the Hamburg based music and booking agency MFOC (Music For Our Children) held a showcase at the Waagenbau, a location right in the Schanzenviertel in Hamburg.
+On February 15th, the Hamburg based music and booking agency MFOC (Music For Our Children) held a showcase at the Waagenbau, a location right in the Schanzenviertel in Hamburg.
 Being known in and around Hamburg for their excellent taste in IDM and electronic music the lineup that the guys from MFOC presented that night was very promising.
 MFOC has been around in Hamburg for quite some time.
-Usually they host a regular sunday night at the Golden Pudels club and presented artists such as Funkstoerung, Jimi Tenor and Chessie in the past, just to name a few.
+Usually they host a regular Sunday night at the Golden Pudel club and presented artists such as Funkstoerung, Jimi Tenor and Chessie in the past, just to name a few.

 Last but not least there was Kandisquer, a hotshot new local act which gave a stunning performance that was appreciated greatly by the about 300 guests attending the night.
 All acts were accompanied by records spun by local and MFOC own djs, so that the party can only be described as a full success.